yax-io/cordova-plugin-webrtc/README.md

 ### Implementation details
 To make this implementation work *almost* seamless with the WebRTC standard, we use some *hacks* that allow us to overlay the native WebRTC video views on the page.

-- Use MutationObserver to listen for changing <video> tags.
+- Use MutationObserver to listen for changing `<video>` tags.
-- Implement MediaStream on top of Blob, so it is compatible with URL.createObjectURL.
+- Implement MediaStream on top of Blob, so it is compatible with `URL.createObjectURL`.

 ## How to build for development
 You shall already have the *npm* tool (required for cordova).
 Just do: